 White hand holding a business card

-If you’re heading to Korea for work, whether it’s a quick business trip, a partner meeting, or expanding your company’s activities, it’s a good idea to get to know how business cards work there.
-In Korea, business cards are a big deal and are often seen as a mark of status.
-To avoid any embarrassing moments or confusion (as it happened to most of us), it’s important to understand the right way to exchange cards.
-This guide will cover why business cards matter in Korea, the best practices for swapping them, and what details you should include.
+If you’re heading to Korea for work, whether it’s a quick business trip, a partner meeting, or expanding your company’s presence, it’s essential to understand how business cards are handled there.
+In Korea, business cards are more than just a way to exchange contact information: they’re a symbol of respect and status.
+To avoid any awkward moments (trust us, we’ve all been there), it’s important to know the proper way to exchange cards.

 Information to Include in Business Cards in Korea